 How does battery recycling work?

+The battery recycling process is quite simple.
 Expired batteries are broken down in a hammer mill and the various pieces are separated in a vat.
 The heavy materials like lead fall to the bottom while the lighter pieces like plastic rise to the top.
 After the pieces have been separated, they each go through their own unique recycling process.

 The polypropylene plastic pieces are reclaimed and are made back into battery cases.
 The lead is melted and recast into parts for use in new batteries.
 The sulfuric acid in the battery is recycled in two different ways.
 One way is converting it into sodium sulfate, which is then used in detergents, textile, and glass manufacturing.
 Sulfuric acid can also be neutralized into water and released into the public sewer system.